-Three categories of penalties have been defined - Minor, Medium and Major.
+Three categories of penalties have been defined - Minor, Medium (old Major) and Major (new level).
 Penalties were re-worded for Summer 2006 to emphasise two key points.
-Firstly, drivers should hold their line through the turns.
+Firstly, drivers should hold their line especially when being lapped - drivers must NOT mirror drive.
 Secondly, drivers should make sufficient attempt to avoid contact with other cars.Race analysis will be conducted after each race within the following terms:

 * Self-spin/crash involving or causing contact with or between other car(s).

 * Failing to call the tow-truck that results in a yellow (e.g. returning to track following a spin that didn't trigger a yellow)

 * Causing an avoidable collision as a result of failing to, or being unable to, maintain full racing speed.

 * Failing to give back a position or time gained, or position not lost, by cutting the course.